aspect-build/rules_js/README.md

 working directory.
 Such programs were forced to be run with Bazel's output folder as the working directory, and their sources copied to that location.

-Our third attempt is here in `rules_js`, where we take that react-scripts-prompted workaround to the extreme.
+`rules_js` takes a better approach, where we follow that react-scripts-prompted workaround to the extreme.
 We _always_ run JS tools with the working directory in Bazel's output tree.
 We can use a `pnpm`-style layout tool to create a `node_modules` under `bazel-out`, and all resolutions naturally work.